opencord/openolt/README.md

 ### Additional notes

-* *9191* is the TCP port that the *OpenOLT* agent uses for its gRPC channel
+* *9191* is the TCP port that the *OpenOLT* agent uses for its gRPC channel.
-* In the commands above, you can either use the loopback IP address (127.0.0.1) or substitute all its occurrences with the management IP of your OLT
+* In the commands above, you should use OLT inband interface IP address if OLT is used in inband mode, otherwise substitute all its occurrences with the management IP of your OLT.

 ## Build OpenOLT